 Orienting Crystals with the 2-CCD Laue Camera

 We have developed an inexpensive replacement for the old Polaroid Laue camera, based on the original Orient Express camera for neutron Laue diffraction.
 Like Orient Express it consists of a dual-CCD camera with real-time read-out.
 Large aperture lenses are used to image the scintillator onto the CCDs, which also have micro-lenses over each pixel.
 This camera is similar to the old Polaroid Laue camera, in being simple, efficient and low cost, but the image is available immediately for the determination of crystal orientation.

 The NeutronOptics Laue Camera uses twin CCD units to increase efficiency, extend the image field, and avoid the shadow from the central collimator.
 The separate images are automatically stitched together using free ImageJ software to produce a single 160x120mm image after correcting each for its relative position, angle and lens aberrations.
 Below is a highly compressed JPEG image of more detailed raw Laue data obtained in 300 seconds with 35kV/50mA Cu-anode x-rays backscattered 30 mm from strongly absorbing Pt(111).
 Data courtesy of Nakkiran Arulmozhi, in Professor Gregory Jerkiewicz's laboratory, the Chemistry Dept., Queen's University, Ontario Canada.
-For further details see their published paper.
+For further details see their published papers.

 Touch the mouse on the image to apply imageJ's band-pass filter to emphasise the peaks.
 A central collimator (not shown) collects the beam transmitted through the crystal in forward scattering, or allows the incident beam to pass through the camera before being reflected by the crystal in backscattering.
 In either case, many Bragg spots are obtained from the different wavelengths in the white beam.
 Backscattering is used when the crystal is too absorbing for forward scattering, though intensities are much lower.